milanovicn/enigma/README.md

 ### Links

-For every term it's possible to add urls to resources relevant for that specific term.
+For every term it's possible to add URLs to resources relevant for that specific term.
 This allows user to continue in-depth investigation on this term, redirected to more comprehensive resources.

+## What is FIS Dictionary designed for?

+Our application is designed to help our colleagues to easily get familiar with FIS internal terminology and their team’s products, technologies, clients and procedures.
+It’s main purpose is to give employees basic information and knowledge on wide range of terms.

 ## Architecture and Technologies